Valeriy Knyazev and Indus Talipov. November 11, 2025

 Suspected of:

-"organized video conferences...
-Jehovah's Witnesses in Izhevsk using the Internet", where the Bible was studied (from the decision to initiate a criminal case)
+"organized video conferences... of Jehovah's Witnesses in Izhevsk using the Internet", where the Bible was studied (from the decision to initiate a criminal case)

 Court case number: